The Life, Times, and Murder of the Criminal Genius

 Matt Silverman and

-|Audio Version a |
+|Audio Version a Winner |

-Winner of the
+of the Golden

-History remembers Arnold Rothstein as the man who fixed the 1919 World Series, an underworld genius.
+History remembers Arnold Rothstein as the man who fixed the 1919 World Series, an underworld

-This vivid account of Rothstein's life is also the story of con artists, crooked cops, politicians, gang lords,
+vivid account of Rothstein's life is also the story of con artists, crooked cops, politicians, gang lords,

 newsmen, speakeasy owners, gamblers and the like.
 Finally unraveling the mystery of Rothstein's

-November 1928 murder in a Times Square hotel room, David Pietrusza has
+November 1928 murder in a Times Square hotel room, David Pietrusza has cemented The Big

-"Rothstein paints a fascinating, engrossing portrait of a modern-day Professor Moriarity, set in a Roaring
+"Rothstein paints a fascinating, engrossing portrait of a modern-day Professor Moriarity, set in a

-recreated his life, his death, and his era."
+vividly recreated his life, his death, and his era."

 former United States Attorney General and Governor of Pennsylvania

 "Arnold Rothstein was the Thomas Edison of modern crime, inventing much of it and streamlining the

 rest.
 Investment houses, credit-card issuers, and lottery hawkers have been enriched by his legacy.
-David

-there's a revelation in every chapter.
+narrated; there's a revelation in every chapter.